Cascading Losses in Reinsurance Networks: Network Liabilities

 We now define the terms used in the theorem: \begin{itemize} \item Let $\mathcal{K}(X,\gamma,d,c,s)$ be the set of $(B,C)$ pairs such that the $(B,C)$-constant set is nonempty.
 I.e., for $(B,C)\in \mathcal{K}$, there is a feasible $\ell$ such that $B(\ell) = B$ and $C(\ell) = C$.
-For example, there is no feasible $\ell$ such that $B(\ell)=0$ and $C(\ell)=I$ as the activation of all caps means that all deductibles must also be met.
-As another example, contracts in different layers reinsuring the same firm cannot simultaneously be activated: we only reach the second layer if the first layer has reached its cap.
-As a third example, unless all caps are infinite, $B=I$ and $C=0$ is not feasible.
+Notice that there is no feasible $\ell$ such that $B(\ell)=0$ and $C(\ell)=I$ as the activation of all caps means that all deductibles are also met.
+Contracts in different layers reinsuring the same firm also cannot simultaneously be activated: we only reach the second layer if the first layer has reached its cap.
+Additionally, unless all caps are infinite, $B=I$ and $C=0$ is not feasible.

 \item Let $\Omega(X,\gamma,d,c,s)$ be the element-wise maximum over all $(B,C) \in \mathcal{K}$ of the matrices \\$(I~-~C) \gamma B X (I~-~C)$.
 Notice that $(I-C)$ performs the same function as the $\Psi$ map here; however, it maintains zero rows and columns, making the result comparable across different $(B,C)$ pairs.
 Notice that